RC123

 However, if you do want to change to a synthetic or organic, you should always go with a blend first.
 Blend oils mix well with either synthetic or organic.
 Organic does not mix well with synthetic or vice versa.

 The reasoning behind going to a blend first is because you can never (unless an overhaul is being done) get all of the oil out during an oil change.
 One other factor you need to consider is that most import bikes have what is called a wet clutch.

 This means that the clutch is sitting in a bath of oil.
 Some clutches don’t play well with this type of oil.
-Most manufactures also have the alternators or stators in the oil too.
-Keep this in mind.

 If you really have the need to change to a synthetic oil, buy it from a motorcycle repair or parts shop.